 Never underestimate the power of a little TLC for a recovering pet.
 Try getting down on their level and gently hand-feeding your dog little bites of kibble, cooked chicken, hardboiled egg, etc. Go slowly and talk softly to them, offering plenty of pets and word of encouragement.
 It’s important not to rush or force them to eat, which can have the opposite effect of turning them off food even more.
 (Hint: This can be an especially helpful tip for dogs required to wear an Elizabethan collar during recovery.
 For more advice on how to help your dog eat while donning the cone of shame, read My Dog Hates the E-Collar, Now What?)

 Every dog is different, so get creative and try different things.
-If your dog vomits anything you feed them post-surgery, make sure the food wasn’t too rich and try feeding a smaller portion at the next meal.
-While loss of appetite is normal post-surgery, remember to call your veterinarian for advice if your dog hasn’t eaten anything after 24 hours.
+If your dog vomits anything you feed them post-surgery, make sure the food wasn’t too rich, and try feeding a smaller portion at the next meal.
+While the loss of appetite is normal post-surgery, remember to call your veterinarian for advice if your dog hasn’t eaten anything after 24 hours.

 Most of all, be patient with your pup and try not to worry too much.
 While post-surgery can be a stressful time for both of you, especially if you’re worried about your dog not getting the nutrition they need, keep in mind that your mood affects your dog in a huge way.
 If you can remain calm and relaxed, your dog will instinctively understand that everything is going to be okay, and you’re here to help them through.